grammyjs/website/site/docs/advanced/reliability.md

 ### Webhook

 If you are running your bot on webhooks, the Bot API server will retry delivering updates to your bot if it does not respond with `OK` in time.
-That pretty much defines the behavior of the system comprehensively—if you need to prevent processing duplicate updates, you should build your own de-duplication based on `update_id`. grammY does not do this for you, but feel free to PR if you think someone else could profit from this.
+That pretty much defines the behavior of the system comprehensively---if you need to prevent processing duplicate updates, you should build your own de-duplication based on `update_id`. grammY does not do this for you, but feel free to PR if you think someone else could profit from this.

 ### Long Polling